Alternative titles for this job

 $22-$30 per hour

-Pay for storepeople depends on their employer, level of experience, and responsibilities.
+Pay for storepeople depends on their employer, experience and responsibilities.

 - New storepeople usually earn minimum wage.

-- Experienced storepeople earn about $22 to $25 an hour.
+- Experienced storepeople usually earn $22 to $25 an hour.

 - Warehouse managers/distribution supervisors can earn up to $30 an hour.

 - PAYE.net.nz website - use this calculator to convert pay and salary information